dalibo/cnpg-plugin-pgbackrest/README.md

 -   One shot backup, equivalent to running it by hand but through a Backup object definition
--   Scheduled backup, equivalent to defining a crontab entries to run a backup periodically
+-   Scheduled backup, equivalent to defining a crontab entry to run a backup periodically

 Whatever the kind of backup, users can list and see them with the